hapax/hapax.github.io/fun.md

 permalink: /fun/
 ---

-In the tradition of dorky, maximalist websites, here are non-science things I like.
+In the tradition of dorky, maximalist websites, here are some non-science things I like.

 <figure>